 You’ve scheduled a hardcore gym session tonight, but you really don’t feel the love.
-A great solution is to crank up the volume in your iPod or Mp3 player for a better, more enjoyable workout.
+A great solution is to crank up the volume in your phone for a better, more enjoyable workout.
 It is worth noting that the moderately active individuals who listen to their self-selected music, especially during HIIT, tend to enjoy the workout more, and work harder physically, too.

 Exercisers and researchers have long known that listening to music while exercising alters the experience considerably.
 Earlier studies indicate that brisk music options inspire briskly paced workout routines, and music can also calm nerves and distract competitors before a racing competition or other high-pressure situation.

 Below we discover how workout music will help you crush your workouts:

 Music offers you a good kind of distraction

 People who work out while listening to music are less aware of their physical and mental exertion in the gym.
 This kind of distraction is beneficial, as it helps to boost performance by as much as 15 percent.
 The faster the music, the better.
 The more upbeat tunes present the human brain with more information to process.
 As a result, your mind will be taken off that side stitch.